 these men were up against a great difficulty.’

 The speaker too ‘cannot say what’.
 Whether burly workman or educated observer, nobody has the answer.
-However, while the workmen fail in their task completely, the speaker continues to observe and interpret; at first he is ‘baffled’, but then ‘I realised’.
+However, while the workmen fail in their task completely, the speaker continues to observe and interpret; at first he is ‘baffled’, but then he says ‘I realised’.
 The body language of one of the men ‘showed me’ as he watches for ‘at least an hour’.
 While the observer implies a sense of inadequacy for not being a ‘very powerful’ man, here there is a sense of superiority that he is able to continue with his interpretation and thoughtful understanding of them while they fail in their task.